William George Beers: Dentistry

 Beers was a successful and notable dentist.
 After finishing his schooling in 1856, Beers completed a dental apprenticeship.
-By the early 1860s, Beers was a successful dentist and began publishing article in journals.
+By the early 1860s, Beers was a successful dentist and began publishing articles in journals.
 In 1868, he founded Canada's first dental journal, the Canada Journal of Dental Science.
 Although this publication failed, he went on to start the Dominion Dental Journal in 1889, which eventually became the modern day Journal of the Canadian Dental Association.
-He was instrumental in the founding of Quebec's first dental college - the Dental College of the Province of Quebec, founded in 1892 and served as its founding dean.
+He was instrumental in the founding of Quebec's first dental college – the Dental College of the Province of Quebec, founded in 1892 and served as its founding dean.
 In 1896, this College became affiliated with Bishop's University and later became the McGill University Faculty of Dentistry.
 He held the position of Dean at Bishop's for only a short time; differences in opinion regarding curriculum and concerns over the use of untrained dental assistants led Beers to resign from the position.